STORM: A Spatio-Temporal Factor Model Based on Dual Vector Quantized Variational Autoencoders for Financial Trading: Method

 \subsubsection{Portfolio Management}

 To evaluate the performance of the \texttt{STORM} and compare it with baseline methods, we follow the paradigm proposed by FactorVAE \cite{duan2022factorvae}, focusing on return prediction and the PM task.
-Specifically, we utilize the factor decoder network to generate stock future returns $\mathbf{\hat{y}}$, and then apply the \textit{TopK-Drop} strategy\footnote{https://qlib.readthedocs.io/en/latest/component/strategy.html} to backtest the factor model.
-The \textit{TopK-Drop} strategy constructs a daily portfolio consisting of top $k$ stocks based on the return predictions.
-Considering the transaction costs in the real stock market, the strategy sets the turnover constraint, which ensures that more than $k-d$ stocks overlap between the portfolios $\mathbf{w}_t$ and $\mathbf{w}_{t+1}$ on consecutive trading days.
+Specifically, we utilize the factor decoder network to generate stock future returns $\mathbf{\hat{y}}$, and then apply the \textit{TopK-Drop} strategy\footnote{https://qlib.readthedocs.io/en/latest/component/strategy.html}, which constructs a daily portfolio by selecting the top $k$ stocks based on predicted returns, to backtest the factor model.
+Considering transaction costs in real markets, there is a turnover constraint that limits the number of changes in the portfolio composition between consecutive trading days.
+Specifically, when moving from $\mathbf{w}_t$ to $\mathbf{w}_{t+1}$, at most $d$ stocks can be replaced, where a replacement is defined as a stock whose weight changes from $0$ (not held) to a positive value (newly bought) or from a positive value to $0$ (fully sold).
+This constraint ensures that at least $k-d$ stocks remain in the portfolio, reducing excessive turnover.